brittanyellich/web-accessibility/README.md

 # Web Accessibility for Developers

 A collection of notes on accessibility to share.
-Check out the slides for this talk here!
+Check out the slides for this talk here (coming soon!)

 ## Content